“If you think you’re too small to have an impact, try going to bed with a mosquito in the room.” Dame Anita Roddick

 When you’re in alignment with what’s truly important, you’re more able to live from your depth.

 When you live from your depth, there’s a distinct quality that ripples out just from being who you are that invariably makes more of an impact than you realize.

 So next time you think you’re too small to make an impact:

-- Remember the wise words of Anita Roddick who may have been a small woman in stature but who certainly made a major impact with her authentic approach to business.
+- Remember the wise words of Anita Roddick who may have been a small woman in stature but who certainly made a huge impact with her authentic approach to business.

-- Reconnect with your true nature through meditation, conscious movement, spending time in nature or whatever works best for you to return to your inner core.
+- Reconnect with your true nature through meditation, conscious movement, spending time in nature or whatever works best for you to return to your inner truth.

-- Re-align yourself with what you truly care about and the purpose you feel drawn to serve that’s greater than the part of you which feels small; then focus your attention on that!
+- Re-align yourself with what you truly care about and the purpose you feel drawn to serve which is greater than the part of you which feels small; then focus your attention on that!